 By February, most have given up.

-When it comes to goals like losing weight or learning a language, most of us start full of optimism and good intentions, only to run out of steam a few days or weeks later.
+When it comes to goals like losing weight or learning a language, most of us start full of optimism, only to run out of steam a few days or weeks later.
 This happens because willpower is a limited resource: when it runs out, we fall back on old habits, like eating peanut butter out of the jar (just me?).

-Even if you’re really committed to learning Italian at the beginning, you should prepare for the fact that your motivation might fizzle out somewhere down the line.
+Even if you’re really committed to learning Italian at the beginning, your determination might fizzle out somewhere down the line.

+You probably know that the best way to learn Italian is to study regularly over a sustained period, but that’s not always easy when your willpower waxes and wanes.
 The key to solving this problem is to make Italian a habit.
-Once you’re in the habit, learning Italian feels natural, so you don’t have to rely on willpower all the time.
+Once you’re in the habit, learning Italian feels natural, so you don’t have to rely on self-discipline all the time.

 Here are a couple of things you can do to get into the habit of learning Italian: